Jacob-Spiegel/SMILESMerge/README.md

 # SMILESMerge

-SMILESMerge is a cheminformatic, Python program for that crosses two parent ligands (SMILES string) to create a child compound.
+SMILESMerge is a cheminformatic, Python program that crosses two parent ligands (SMILES string) to create a child compound.
 SMILESMerge uses the crossover algorithm from the program AutoGrow4.

 SMILESMerge accepts a list of SMILES (in .smi format) and will attempt to produce a user defined number of unique children SMILES.
 SMILESMerge also allows users to apply chemical property filters.
 Additionally, SMILESMerge options the automated conversion of the children from 1/2D SMILES to 3D representations (PDB and 3D-SDF) using Gypsum-DL.